Reezonate/EasyOffset/README.md

 - Select `Room offset` in the `Adjustment Mode` list
 - Hold the button and pull or push the world around you
 - To move only vertically, disable X and Z axles
+- To move only horizontally, disable Y axis

-Useful for quick floor level alignment.
-Just put one controller on the floor and use its model as a reference
+Useful for getting consistent player height.
+Disable an in-game auto height calculation and use your preferred hmd Y position as a reference for future tweaks